The Nest

 Another important aspect is the specific increments the offer will increase.
 For instance, your offer may increase by $10,000, $25,000, or $50,000.
 The amount of the increase is your choice and typically depends on the price of the home.

-You also need to decide how the increase will affect the sale.
+It would be best if you also decided how the increase will affect the sale.
 To prevent the seller from falsely claiming they have received a higher offer, you should request evidence of any other offers that surpass yours.

 3. Include Your Maximum Purchase Price